xaviguasch/codewars-katas-collection/01-fundamentals--8-kyu/notes.md

 n125 - **Swap Values** Check alternative solutions n127 - **Plural** Solution is easy but question is confusing.
-Take a look at it again. n128 - **Sleigh Authentication** Check constructor function structure.
+Take a look at it again. n128 - **Sleigh Authentication** Check constructor function structure. n130 - **No Zeros for Heros** WASN'T ABLE TO SOLVE IT THE FIRST TRY!!!!!